 Applications for the program are accepted when vacancies occur.
 For more information or questions about the program, please contact Officer Laura Lohse at 763-576-4330.

 This is a uniformed (unarmed) volunteer unit that provides thousands of volunteer hours annually assisting the police department with neighborhood patrols, business checks, community events, and helping licensed officers on patrol as needed.

 - Be at least 18 years of age

 - Possess a high school diploma or GED

 - Possess a valid MN driver’s license and have a good driving record

 - Pass a thorough background check, including a criminal history check.
-Felony and Gross Misdemeanor convictions will render applicants ineligible.
+Felony and Gross Misdemeanor convictions will render an applicant ineligible.
 Certain Petty Misdemeanor and Misdemeanor convictions may make a person ineligible.

 - Not use prohibited drugs or engage in excessive use of alcohol.

 Applications for the Reserve Officer position are accepted on an ongoing basis and filled when vacancies occur.
+Applicants will be contacted for an interview when there is an opening.
 For more information or questions, please contact Sgt.
 Nick Dahlberg at 763-433-9897.